Nature Guides B.C.

 For field trips in the area, check out Delta Naturalists' Society, Nature

-Vancouver and BC Nature, and buy one of our popular guide books (see
+Vancouver and BC Nature, and buy one of our popular guide books (see below)

-events are available from Birds on the Bay.
+available from Birds on the Bay.

 Contact Nature Guides BC for more information on observing nature in B.C or